Abdul-Jaweed/ATS/README.md

 ## License
-This project is licensed under the Creative Commons Legal Code License - see the (LICENSE)[LICENSE] file for details.
+This project is licensed under the Creative Commons Legal Code License - see the [LICENSE](LICENSE) file for details.